 From the time of the initial publication of this standard there were new developments and uses for radiation measurement instruments.
-To address these changes there was a need to revise the ANSI/IEEE N42.42 so the revision of the standard was started in 2011.
-It is expected that this standard will be published in 2012.
-The schema and examples, as well as additional tools for the 2011 revision of the standard can be downloaded from here.
+To address these changes there was a need to revise the ANSI/IEEE N42.42 so the revision of the standard was completed in 2011 and published in 2012. the schema and examples, as well as additional tools for the 2012 revision of the standards can be downloaded from here.

 Lead Organizational Unit:pml